-INDICATOR REQUIREMENT 6.1.1 Evidence that workers have access to tra- unions (if they exist) and un representative(s) chosen by themsel- without managerial interference on {Vas} 6.1.2 Evidence that workers are free to fo organisations, including unions, to advoc for and protect their rights 6.1.3 Evidence that workers are free and able bargain collectively for their rights to Yes
+INDICATOR REQUIREMENT 6.1.1 Evidence that workers have access to trade unions (if they exist) and union representative(s) chosen by themselves without managerial interference Yes 6.1.2 Evidence that workers are free to form organisations, including unions, to advocate for and protect their rights Yes 6.1.3 Evidence that workers are free and able to bargain collectively for their rights Yes such as wages and other working conditions.

-Rationale - Having the freedom to associate and bargain collectively is a critical right of workers because it enables them to engage in collective bargaining over issues such as wages and other working conditions.
 Freedom of Association and the effective recognition of the right to collective bargaining is one of the core principles of the International Labour Organization's (ILO) "Declaration on Fundamental Principles and Rights at Work."
 The declaration was adopted in 1998 by the 86th International Labour Conference and has since been ratified by the overwhelming majority of ILO's 183 member nation-states.